 Hint: Mix the tahini paste well, to ensure its texture is smooth, runny and lump-free.
 You can run some hot water over the sides of the container to help loosen it, or pulse it in the food processor or blender.

 Bake the brownies for 35-38 minutes.
-The toothpick inserted in the middle should not come out clean, and it should have few crumbs attached to it.
+They're ready when the edges have set, and when toothpick inserted comes out with few crumbs attached to it.

 If toothpick inserted in the middle comes out clean, that means you more likely have over-baked your brownies.
 They will still taste delicious, but won't be so fudgy and gooey.
 They will have more cakey texture.